 - A minimum GPA of 3.2

-- Demonstrated peer leadership skills
+- Demonstrated peer leadership and project management skills

 - Excellent written and verbal communication skills for interacting professionally with faculty, staff, and students